Did you ever enjoy playing Musical Chairs when you were younger? I know I did! My own kids, niece, and nephews loved playing at Nana's fall parties.

 6) Keep repeating until time is up.

-* I use Pandora for the music.
+🪑 Use Pandora or Spotify for the music.
 I set up a variety of stations (70's music, 80's music, country, salsa, tango, etc) and rotate them.

-My students enjoy this game.
+My students enjoyed this game.
 They tell me, "It's better than a worksheet!"

 Grab any set of task cards, find some music, and round up the chairs.